FarnazAdib/online_tracking_with_adversarial_disturbances/README.md

 # The python code for the paper "Online Optimal Tracking of Linear Systems with Adversarial Disturbances"

 The purpose of this repository is to reproduce the simulation results in the following paper.
-Some lines of the code is taken and inspired by deluca: A library for RL with derivatives.
+Some lines of the code are taken and inspired by deluca: A library for RL with derivatives.

 https://sites.google.com/view/nsc-tutorial/codeexperiments